atareao/filmaffinity-search-provider/README.md

 ### Install

-* ```git clone https://gitlab.gnome.org/atareao/meneame-search-provider.git ~/.local/share/gnome-shell/extensions/meneame-search-provider@atareao.es```
+* ```git clone https://gitlab.gnome.org/atareao/filmaffinity-search-provider.git ~/.local/share/gnome-shell/extensions/filmaffinity-search-provider@atareao.es```
 * Hit ```<Alt> + F2``` and type ```r``` and hit ```<Enter>```
 * Enable the extension in ```gnome-tweak-tool```
 * Configure languages in  ```gnome-tweak-tool```

 ### Use

-* To search videos in YouTube simply pulse `Super` and write the word
+* To search films in Filmaffinity simply pulse `Super` and write `f:` followed by the title of the film

 * To configure options for search use ```gnome-tweak-tool```